-Over 93% of Haitians rely on charcoal as a primary energy source, yet less than 2% of forests remain.
-As a result, the price of charcoal in Haiti is extremely high compared to most countries in the developing world, and an average Haitian family might spend over 40% of income on cooking fuel.
+Over 93% of Haitians rely on charcoal and wood as a primary energy source, yet less than 2% of forests remain.
+As a result, the price of charcoal in Haiti is extremely high compared to most countries in the developing world, and an average Haitian family might spend over 50% of income on cooking fuel.

-Consumers in Haiti and other regions of the developing world are proving extremely receptive to switching to green charcoal briquettes.
-Because the briquettes function the same, and switching to green charcoal saves money and and prevents deforestation, Haitians have begun to embrace green charcoal as a viable alternative to wood and wood-based charcoal.
+Consumers in Haiti and other regions of the developing world are proving receptive to switching to green charcoal briquettes.
+Because the briquettes function the same, and switching to green charcoal saves money and and prevents deforestation, Haitians are embracing green charcoal as a viable alternative to wood-based charcoal and wood fuel.
 CRI’s consumers are quickly recognizing that green charcoal is good for the environment and makes financial sense!